Shubham18091998/VaccineAvailabilityNotifier/README.md

 pip install requests pygame

-How to run this script to get notification for Covid Vaccine availability:-

-Step-1-Install above dependencies using command prompt

-Step-2-Update the age and pincode
+Step-3:Update the age and pincode

-Step-3-Run the python script.
+Step-4:Leave the script running on your local system.
 This script will ping the CoWIN website for every 5 mins and will send desktop notification if slot available